We use cookies for analytics to improve your experience. Privacy Policy

 The GSDA advantage

-The only internationally networked law firm with permanent presence in Grenoble — connecting France's premier innovation hub directly to the Gulf and broader Middle East.
+The only internationally networked legal consultancy with permanent presence in Grenoble — connecting France's premier innovation hub directly to the Gulf and broader Middle East.

-Direct access to Grenoble's judicial infrastructure: the Cour d'appel, Tribunal de Commerce, and Conseil de Prud'hommes, with rights of audience before all courts.
+Direct access to Grenoble's judicial infrastructure: the Cour d'appel, Tribunal de Commerce, and Conseil de Prud'hommes, with advisory expertise across all major legal proceedings.

 Seamless coordination with our Paris headquarters for matters requiring Parisian court appearances, ICC arbitration, or regulatory engagement with national authorities.